greensoftwarelab/SustrainableWorkshop/README.md

 1. Select one of the suggested messaging apps.
 Monitor the consumption of sending a message to a random subject (preferably, a subject that unlikely will see the message and respond to it during the execution of the process).
 The testing process must include the step of opening the application from the menu, selecting a receiver, and sending the following message, typed using your default keyboard: ”Hi.
 Please ignore this message.
 I'm participating in an empirical study aiming to analyze the energy performance of instant messaging apps”.
 To monitor the energy consumption of the process, invoke the following command using a CLI and press any key right after sending the message: `emanafa` Note: If the installation process or the commands fails, try executing E-Manafa from the [sources](https://greensoftwarelab.github.io/e-manafa).
 After the monitoring process, some results are reported on the command line.
 These results can also be seen in a visually appealing format, by submitting the results file (manafa_resume xxx.yyyy.json) to the dashboard available at https://greensoftwarelab.github.io/manafa-inspector).
 3. Repeat the process 2 more times.
-4. Fill the table available at https://gdrive....sdasdas with the values obtained in the 3 tests and the form available at (https://xxxxxxx).
+4. Fill the table available at with the values of CPU and wi-fi energy consumption and runtime obtained in the 3 tests.
+Fill the form available at https://forms.gle/ZdZWrtZWQxwWWSVm8.

 # Exercise II Detecting and Repairing Energy Smells in Android source code